lapapala/react-express-calc/README.md

 Firstly open api folder in client directory and run Express server by typing npm start in Terminal

-After go to the client directory and do same
+After go to the main directory and do same!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).